ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `runAfterBoth` method creates a new stage that upon completion runs the given `Runnable` after the execution of this stage _and_ another stage.
+The `runAfterBoth` method creates a new stage, that upon completion runs the given `Runnable` after the execution of this stage _and_ another stage.

 ```